DEM-FDM coupled simulation of cone penetration tests in a virtual calibration chamber with sand

 Abstract

 The cone penetration test, considered one of the most crucial in-situ testing methods in geotechnical engineering, is unable to directly measure soil parameters.
-Generally, the empirical relationship between penetration resistance and soil parameters is established through laboratory calibration chamber tests or numerical simulations.
-In this research, a coupled numerical approach employing discrete element (DEM) and finite difference method (FDM) is employed to simulate the entire cone penetration test process within a calibration chamber and unveil the mechanisms that influence penetration resistance.
-First, the microscopic parameters of the sand are calibrated based on its macroscopic behaviors.
-Additionally, the impacts of calibration chamber size, sand density, and confining stress on penetration resistance are thoroughly analyzed.
+Generally, the empirical relationship between the penetration resistance and the soil parameters is established through tests or numerical simulations.
+In this research, a coupled numerical approach of the discrete element method (DEM) and the finite difference method (FDM) is employed to simulate the entire cone penetration test process within a calibration chamber and unveil the mechanisms that influence the penetration resistance.
+Firstly, the microscopic parameters of the sand are calibrated based on its macroscopic behaviors.
+Additionally, the effects of calibration chamber size, sand density and confining stress on the penetration resistance are thoroughly analyzed.
 Finally, a relationship is established between the normalized penetration resistance Q and the peak internal friction angle φpeak.
-The findings indicate that the size effect in the simulation becomes negligible when the continuous-discrete model size ratio Rdf reaches 0.67 and the normalized radial length Rd of the calibration chamber is set at 20.
-Furthermore, the simulated penetration resistance closely matches the results obtained by cavity expansion methods, confirming the reliability of the numerical simulation.
-An exponential relationship is observed between Q and φpeak, which closely aligns with in-situ test results.
+The findings indicate that the size effects in the simulation become negligible when the continuous-discrete model size ratio Rdf reaches 0.67 and the normalized radial length Rd of the calibration chamber is set at 20.
+Furthermore, the simulated penetration resistance closely matches the results obtained by the cavity expansion methods, confirming the reliability of the numerical simulation.
+An exponential relationship is observed between Q and φpeak, which closely aligns with the in-situ test results.
 This further validates the accuracy of the coupled simulation method.
-These outcomes offer valuable insights for establishing empirical relationships between cone penetration resistance in sand and soil parameters in geotechnical engineering.
+These outcomes offer valuable insights for establishing empirical relationships between the cone penetration resistance in sand and the soil parameters in geotechnical engineering.

 -